 The solution proposed in 1964 required the existence of a new type of field, now known as the Higgs field, permeating all of space.
-Interactions with this field give the carriers of the weak force their mass, in a way allowing construction of a viable theory of the weak force.
+Interactions with this field give the carriers of the weak force their mass, in a way allowing construction of a viable theory of weak interactions.
 It was later realised that a similar mechanism could also explain the origin of the masses of quarks and leptons, the building blocks of the Universe.
-The existence of the Higgs field implied the existence of a new particle: a Higgs boson.
+The existence of the Higgs field implied the existence of a new particle: the Higgs boson.

-The quest to find a Higgs boson has spanned half a century, stimulating advances in technology in many different areas.
-It has involved thousands of physicists and engineers, in some of the most ambitious scientific experiments ever seen.
+The quest to find the Higgs boson has spanned half a century, stimulating technological innovation in many different areas.
+It has involved international collaborations of thousands of physicists and engineers, in some of the most ambitious scientific experiments ever seen.
 It was one of the motivations behind construction of the world's most powerful particle accelerator: the Large Hadron Collider, at the European Laboratory for Particle Physics (CERN), near Geneva.

-Experiments prior to the first LHC collisions, in November 2009, found no clear evidence for the existence of a Higgs boson, but placed constraints on its mass.
-Measurements made by the ATLAS and

-CMS experiments at the time of their discovery announcement showed that they had found a particle with mass, production rate and decay probabilities consistent with a Higgs boson.
+Experiments prior to the first LHC collisions, in November 2009, found no clear evidence for the existence of the Higgs boson, but placed constraints on its mass.
+Measurements made by the ATLAS and CMS experiments at the time of their discovery announcement showed that they had found a particle with mass, production rate and decay probabilities consistent with a Higgs boson.
 Subsequent measurements have reinforced the earlier results, and the consensus is that the new particle is indeed a Higgs boson.
 Whether it is the only type of Higgs boson, or the first of several Higgs particles, remains an open question.

-The search for a Higgs boson is science on an epic scale.
+The search for the Higgs boson is science on an epic scale.
 The resulting theoretical and experimental advances are the subject of Understanding the Higgs boson.
-The stories behind some of these advances are told here through eyewitness accounts.
+The stories behind some of these advances are told here, from a UK perspective, through eyewitness accounts.